-[Our patents in 2022] Japan approx. 14,000 /C 1.
-Support the creation of new IP Plan IP strategy that contribute Build and evaluate the IP portfol Enrich the function of establish 2.
-Enhance the protection and utilization of IP Globally protect and actively us Actively use IP in strategic allia Thoroughly control technical int Establish brand strategies with Strictly deal with counterfeit pro-
+[Our patents in 2022] Japan approx. 14,000 /Overseas approx. 16,000 (non-consol.)
+Support the creation of new IP Plan IP strategy that contributes to the business strategy Build and evaluate the IP portfolio Enrich the function of establishing rights for inventions, discoveries, and IP Enhance the protection and utilization of IP Globally protect and actively use IP as a means to differentiate strategic products Actively use IP in strategic alliance with collaborating partners Thoroughly control technical information including business secrets Establish brand strategies with the aim of enhancing corporate value and product value Strictly deal with counterfeit products as well as any violation and illegal use of our IP line with our management strategy.
+At the same time, we continue to improve and accumulate important patents, thereby increasing our valuable patent portfolio, which not only supports our business revenues but also benefits society as a whole.